 Oddly enough, in addition to being a mother, Hera also embodied perpetual virginity, as she renewed her virginity annually by bathing in the spring of Canathus in Nauplia (Peloponnese/Southern Greece).

-According to the Roman poet Ovid, the month June has been named in Juno's honor, the latin counterpart to Hera, because the goddess was worshipped during that month.
-Since Hera was a goddess of matrimony, many couples considered June as the favourable time to marry.
+According to the Roman poet Ovid, the month of June was named in honor of Juno, the Latin counterpart of Hera, because the goddess was worshipped during this month.
+Since Hera was a goddess of marriage, many couples considered June to be the auspicious time to get married.

-According to some beliefs, the name "Hera" derives from the ancient Greek word "Air", meaning "Wind", since Hera was also a deity the wind and the weather.
+According to some ideas, the name "Hera" is derived from the ancient Greek word "Air", meaning "wind", as Hera was also a deity of wind and weather.

 Hera was a beautiful, mature woman with big eyes and pierced lobes.
 She always took care of her appearance, dressing elegantly and decently in a feminine, but not exotic fashion. .
 However, Hera was not really a desirable woman, despite her beauty.
 For this reason, Aphrodite had to loan Hera her famous girdle to help her seduce her husband Zeus. [ More about Hera's beauty here...]